Chart Color Schemes

 Theodore is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Theodore's dwellings, as per the latest Census, consisted of 95.1% houses and 4.9% other types such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
-Home ownership in Theodore was at 26.1%, with mortgaged dwellings at 55.7% and rented ones at 18.2%.
-The median monthly mortgage repayment in the area was $2,002, higher than the Australian Capital Territory average of $2,000.
-The median weekly rent figure was recorded at $430, compared to Australian Capital Territory's $425.
-Nationally, Theodore's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Theodore's dwellings, as per the latest Census, consisted of 95.1% houses and 4.9% other types such as semi-detached homes, apartments, and others.
+This is compared to the Australian Capital Territory's dwelling composition of 79.6% houses and 20.4% other dwellings.
+Home ownership in Theodore was at 26.1%, with mortgaged properties making up 55.7% and rented dwellings accounting for 18.2%.
+The median monthly mortgage repayment in Theodore was $2,002, higher than the Australian Capital Territory average of $2,000.
+The median weekly rent in Theodore was recorded at $430, compared to the Australian Capital Territory's figure of $425.
+Nationally, Theodore's median monthly mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing